agentm/project-m36/README.markdown

 ## Usage

 Currently, the best-supported frontend is the Tutorial D interpreter.
-Run `cabal run tutd` in newer versions of cabal or `./dist/build/tutd/tutd` in older version of cabal to start the command line interpreter.
+Run `cabal run tutd` in newer versions of cabal or `./dist/build/tutd/tutd` in older versions of cabal to start the command line interpreter.
 You will be greeted with:

-`TutorialD:`
+`TutorialD (master):`

 The Tutorial D interpreter comes pre-loaded with the Chris Date supplier "S"/product "P"/supplier-product "SP" relations for experimentation.
 This TutorialD interpreter is case-sensitive.